-Best cold water swimming hats and thermal swim caps in 2024
+Best cold water swimming hats and thermal caps in 2026

 Want to keep open-water swimming during the winter, but struggling with putting your head under?
 Here are some of the best cold water swimming hats on the market...

-If you plan to continue your open-water swimming though the winter then a cold water swimming hat is an absolute essential.
+If you plan to continue your open-water swimming through the winter, then aside from a cosy swim robe to warm you after your dip, a cold water swimming hat is an absolute essential.
+Here are our favourite tried and tested picks for swimming in colder temperatures…

-As a result, you may be able to stay in the water a little longer, or your experience might feel nicer for the time that you are in it.
-That’ll especially be the case if you also invest in cold water swimming gloves and cold water swimming socks.
+As a result, you may be able to stay in the water a little longer, or your experience might feel nicer for the time that you are in it!

-Below, we’ve tested a selection of the best cold water swimming hats, but first, here’s an explanation of what they actually are…
+Below, we’ve tested a selection of the best cold water swimming hats, jump to the bottom of the article for a more in-depth explanation of what they actually are…

 220 Triathlon verdict